Deem02/Text-to-Speech/README.md

 # Text To Speech Converter 🎤🗣️

 Welcome to the **Text To Speech Converter** project!
 This is a simple web application that allows you to convert written text into spoken words using your browser's built-in speech synthesis capabilities.
-Just enter your text, select a voice, and click "Listen" to hear the text read aloud. 🎉

 ## Table of Contents
 - [Features](#features)